Ferrofluid: Audio-visualization

 On the aesthetic side, ferrofluids can be displayed to visualize sound.
 For that purpose, the blob of ferrofluid is suspended in a clear liquid.
 An electromagnet acts on the shape of the ferrofluid in response to the volume or the audio frequency of the music, allowing it to selectively react to a song's treble or bass.

 Ferrolens

-A magneto-optic device and magnetic-field flux viewer dynamic lens can be created by using a superparamagnetic thin-film encapsulated and sealed between two optic flat glasses.
+A magneto-optic device and magnetic-field flux viewer dynamic optic lens can be created by using a superparamagnetic thin-film encapsulated and sealed between two optic flat glasses.
 The thin film is made of a heavily diluted, almost transparent ferrofluid that is several microns thick.
 The ferrolens has an LED ring array around its perimeter that illuminates it.
 When an external magnetic field is projected onto the surface of the thin film, it produces a 2D flux magnetic field imprint pattern, similar to the Faraday's classical iron filings experiment.
 This pattern includes depth of field information of the external field being displayed by the ferrolens device, despite the thin film having a finite thickness only of several microns (i.e. 10 to 20 μm).